Lake Hawea Station is a High Country Station with tussock alpine, scrub sub alpine, beech forest and freshwater ecosystems.

 We have a lot to learn and look forward to sharing this process over the coming years with different members of the Hawea and Wanaka Community.

-We aim to plant 10,000 trees each year for 10 years.
-They are all eco sourced native seedlings from the local area.
-Arne Cleland is our local expert helping with our planting.
+We aim to plant 100,000 trees.
+They are all eco-sourced native seedlings from the local area.
 This will help us meet our carbon sequestration goals, improve water quality and support biodiversity.

 We cannot meet our goals at LHS alone.
 From hut restoration and maintenance, to planting, pest control and even making weta retreats there is always a job for a willing volunteer at LHS.
 Contact --email@example.com